Advertise with Coasties mag

 What to look out for when whale spotting on the Central Coast?

-When looking out across the vast oceans, scan the water for imperfections and interruptions to the water’s surface.
+When looking out across the ocean, scan the water for imperfections and interruptions to the water’s surface.
 This could be an indication of a majestic whale just below the surface.

-However, the most magical way to spot a whale is most certainly the glorious breach.
+However, the most magical way to spot a whale is when they breach.
 This is when a whale propels two thirds of their body out of the water, landing with a ginormous splash.
 On the Central Coast, the whales appear to enjoy breaching often.

 You can also look out for a blow, a thick spout of water shooting out from the ocean.
 Each variety of whale has a different blow which helps marine experts identify which species of whale they are.